opencord/docs/profiles/seba/configuration.md

 ## Subscriber Provisioning

 Once the POD has been configured, you can create a subscriber.

+This section will guide you through the configuration of `Subscriber` and associated `BandwidthProfile`s.

 To create a subscriber, you'll need to know the serial number of the ONU it is attached to.